-The Responsible Officer (RO) of the designated body is the person who makes a recommendation about you, usually every five years, to the General Medical Council (GMC) that you are up-to-date, fit to practice, and should be revalidated.
+The Responsible Officer of the Designated Body is the person who makes a recommendation about you, usually every five years, to the General Medical Council (GMC) that you are up-to-date, fit to practice, and should be revalidated.
 The Responsible Officer makes their recommendation to the GMC based upon your participation in appraisals throughout the five years, and the information that this provides to the RO about how you practice.
 If you are unsure about the identity of your Designated Body or RO, please contact us and we will help.

 In order to check your current alignment, please visit GMC online.